BiJu-02/ECommerceRestAPI/README.md

-# UnityLabs Intern Assignment: NodeJS REST API for e-commerce marketplace
+# NodeJS REST API for e-commerce marketplace

 ## Before running the program
 1. Create a mongodb cluster and get its Connection URI.<br>